coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 Vue Single-File Components (a.k.a. \*.vue files, abbreviated as SFC) is a special file format that allows us to encapsulate the template, logic, and styling of a Vue component in a single file.

-In the example below we can see that a Vue SFC is a natural extension of the classic trio of HTML, CSS and JavaScript.
+In the example below we can see that a Vue SFC is a natural extension of the classic trio of HTML, CSS, and JavaScript.
-The `<template>`, `<script>`, and `<style>` blocks represents the view, logic and styling of a componentwhich can be imported and used throughout your project.
+The `<template>`, `<script>`, and `<style>` blocks represent the view, logic, and styling of a component that can be imported and used throughout your project.

 <pre>
 <code>